VanderbiltML/vanderbiltml1.github.io/index.md

 # Nominate a speaker

-You can either fill out this form or email us with additional suggestions.
-We will review and consider sending the nominee an invite to schedule a talk!
+You may nominate a well-known speaker by filling out this form (official email is recommended).
+Other suggestions and arrangement should be sent via email.

 <form
   action="https://formspree.io/f/xdojqjrd"